 Interstate 155 is a rural freeway connecting I-155 and U.S. 412 at Hayti, Missouri with the Future I-69 corridor and U.S. 51 at Dyersburg, Tennessee.
 U.S. 412 overlays the entire route, which represents one of three Mississippi River crossings for the state of Tennessee.

-The east end of I-155 provides a seamless connection with the U.S. 51 freeway leading northeast to Troy.
-U.S. 51 extends north from Troy to Union City as an at-grade four-lane highway.
-Construction on the 45-mile long section of future Interstate 69 from Dyersburg to the Kentucky state line got underway in the 1990s around Union City.
+The east end of I-155 provides a seamless connection with the freeway leading U.S. 51 northeast to Troy.
+U.S. 51 extends north from Troy to Union City as an at-grade, four lane highway.
+Construction on the 45 mile long section of future Interstate 69 from Dyersburg to the Kentucky state line got underway in the 1990s around Union City.
 However work was halted in 2012 due to a lack of federal funding.
 The state resumed work on the first of five segments in 2016.
-Costing $46.3 million, the 2.87 mile section will link SR 5 and U.S. 51 when it opens in October 2019.1
+Costing $46.3 million, the 2.87 mile section will link SR 5/22 and U.S. 51.
+It was previously anticipated to open in October 2019.1